Cemented carbide: Insert coatings

 To increase the life of carbide tools, they are sometimes coated.
 Five such coatings are TiN (titanium nitride), TiC (titanium carbide), Ti(C)N (titanium carbide-nitride), TiAlN (titanium aluminium nitride) and AlTiN (aluminium titanium nitride).
 (Newer coatings, known as DLC (diamond-like carbon) are beginning to surface, enabling the cutting power of diamond without the unwanted chemical reaction between real diamond and iron.)
 Most coatings generally increase a tool's hardness and/or lubricity.
 A coating allows the cutting edge of a tool to cleanly pass through the material without having the material gall (stick) to it.
 The coating also helps to decrease the temperature associated with the cutting process and increase the life of the tool.
 The coating is usually deposited via thermal chemical vapor deposition (CVD) and, for certain applications, with the mechanical physical vapor deposition (PVD) method.
 However, if the deposition is performed at too high temperature, an eta phase of a Co6W6C tertiary carbide forms at the interface between the carbide and the cobalt phase, which may lead to adhesion failure of the coating.

 Inserts for mining tools

-Mining and tunneling cutting tools are most often fitted with cemented carbide tips, the so-called "button bits".
+Mining and tunnelling cutting tools are most often fitted with cemented carbide tips, the so-called "button bits".
 Artificial diamond can replace the cemented carbide buttons only when conditions are ideal, but as rock drilling is a tough job cemented carbide button bits remain the most used type throughout the world.